 - know elementary biochemical and chemical reactions in food, such as enzymatic browning, lipid oxidation, Maillard reaction, protein denaturation;

 - know how reactions in foods and of food ingredients relate to quality, texture, bioavailability and nutritional value;

 - know several basic processes in the food production chain and understand the reason why the various steps in the production process are present;

 - point out what the influence is of specific food processing conditions (e.g. boiling, baking, freezing) is on the content, composition and bioavailability of the food components;

 - analyse the major components of foods and be able to convert own data to nutritional values;

 - understand the various methods to generate nutritional values (e.g. food composition tables, NEVO table, nutrition declaration).

 - know how nutritional and health claims are legally defined and what legislation governs them.

-Examination includes an exam (multiple choice questions) and assessment of the case work.
+- an exam (multiple choice questions) based on the lectures (80%);

-The partial grade (for the case study) is valid for 5 years.
+The partial grade (for the cases and practicals) is valid for 5 years.